7 Powerful Natural Remedies for Peripheral Neuropathy...

 Peripheral neuropathy is a form of nerve damage.
 This causes the nerve signals that are transmitted from the brain and spinal cord, as well as to other parts of the body, to become distorted.
 People with peripheral neuropathy often feel numbness or burning or a tingling sensation in the hands and feet.
 This can lead to weakness and paralysis, along with anywhere from dull to excruciating pain in the extremities.

-Thankfully, peripheral neuropathy is reversible - even if you do have diabetes.
-Here's the top 7 natural remedies and treatments for neuropathy in order of importance.
+Thankfully though, peripheral neuropathy is reversible and curable - even if you do have diabetes or suffer from chemo induced neuropathy.
+So here's the top 7 natural remedies and treatments for neuropathy in order of importance.
 For these to work, you must follow the directions and recommendations to-the-letter.
 You must also continue to use them for the rest of your life and not treat them like a prescription.
 You don't just want a bit of relief from your peripheral neuropathy, you want to cure it for good.
 That's what these remedies will do...

 Home Remedy for Peripheral Neuropathy #1...
 Calcium, Magnesium & Vitamin D: When nerve damage occurs (such as with peripheral neuropathy), the protective layer or insulation material that surrounds the nerves known as myelin is what gets damaged.
 Without this "protection" peripheral nerve impulses get distorted and neuropathy is the result.
 So once you repair the myelin sheath, the nerves start working properly again.
 Calcium, magnesium and vitamin D are crucial for this.